belongtothenight/video_processing/src/video/README.md

 ### possible improvement

-Add a central file database to keep record of processed files.
+1. Add a central file database to keep record of processed files.
+2. Rework on arguments.

 ## <a name="2"></a>list_file.py

-Export a txt file containing filepath of files with specified format.
+Export a txt file containing file path of files with the specified format.

 ### requirement